New Vocal Music Collective

 WORKING CLOSELY WITH COMPOSERS AND SOUND ARTISTS

-IN LOVE WITH MINIMAL AND EXPERIMENTAL MUSIC
+PERFORMS REDUCED AND EXPERIMENTAL MUSIC

 2016: composer Juta Pranulytė (artistic director) & conductor Dalia Krapavickaitė (music director) found Melos female choir.
 First concert at the Church of the Assumption in Vilnius of newly commissioned experimental sacred works with invited conductor Jolita Vaitkevičienė.